fenekku/commandeer/README.md

 TODO and Contribution
 ---------------------

+- Move to Nimrod 0.9.4
-Test out and see what needs to be added.
+- Test out and see what needs to be added.